javascript-tutorial/en.javascript.info/1-js/2-first-steps/7-types/article.md

 <li>Boolean</li>
 </ul>

-Now let's move on to operators and compute something using these types.
+Further we'll cover each type in a separate chapter, devoted to this type only.
+But first let's move on to study operators and other language constructs.
+It will be more productive.